jllodra/cmod3/readme.md

 * Settings are not being saved yet.
 * Keyboard shortcuts.
 * Play/Stop could be the same button.
 * Adding an AnalyserNode could enable fft visualization.
+* Volume control.

 ## Versions